gokulnair2001/Dock-Version-Info/README.md

 ## 9. Dock Item Editor

-* While working with notes there are times when you get bored of same font color, so we thought of making ii user dependent.
-So in Dock the user can decide which color do he wants for his Dock Item Editor title zone.
+* While working with notes there are times when you get bored of same font color, so we thought of making it user dependent.

-* Get to the settings, select Item Editor and pick your favourite color among the given choices!
+* Get to the settings screen, select Item Editor and pick your favourite color among the given choices!

 <img src="https://user-images.githubusercontent.com/56252259/119133362-6e47ff80-ba59-11eb-9045-e7f6357b2cfd.png" width="300" height="550" align="center" />